SpaceX launches 60 more satellites, trying to tone them down

 It’s a “first step” compromise between SpaceX and astronomers fearful of having dark skies spoiled by hundreds and, eventually, thousands of bright satellites circling overhead.

 The Falcon 9 rocket blasted into a cold, clear night sky, recycled by SpaceX for its fourth flight.
 As the first-stage booster flew to a vertical landing on an ocean platform, the Starlink satellites continued hurtling toward orbit to join 120 similar spacecraft launched last year.

 Flight controllers applauded, and the launch commentator described the booster’s fourth touchdown as “awesome.”
+An hour later, all 60 satellites were free of their upper stage and making their own way in orbit.
+“It’s a beautiful sight,” the commentator observed.

 His Starlink fleet now numbering 180, SpaceX founder and chief executive Elon Musk plans to ultimately launch thousands of these compact flat-panel satellites to provide global internet service.
 Each spacecraft is just 575 pounds (260 kilograms).